-Storing a broadcasting as a Favorite
+Storing a Broadcasting as a Favourite

-- 1. Select the desired station. - Touch < or > to select the desired page of saved favorites. - 3.
-Touch and hold any of the preset buttons to save the current radio station to that button of the selected favorites page.
+1. Select the desired station.

+- Touch ≤ or > to select the desired page of saved favourites. - 3.
+Touch and hold any of the preset buttons to save the current radio station to that button of the selected favourites page.

-Up to 5 favorites pages can be saved, and each page can store up to five radio station.
+Up to 5 favourites pages can be saved, and each page can store up to five radio station.